Woodford says mutual fund's active share is 81 percent

-LONDON Woodford Investment Management said more than 80 percent of its mutual fund assets are high conviction stock bets rather than choices influenced by the benchmark FTSE All Share Index .FTAS it follows.
+LONDON Britain's Woodford Investment Management said more than 80 percent of its mutual fund assets are high conviction stock bets rather than choices influenced by the benchmark FTSE All Share Index it follows.

 The firm, run by one of Britain's most high-profile fund managers Neil Woodford, is the latest in a line of money managers to disclose the so called "active share", a quantitative measure that shows how a fund's holdings differ from the constituents of its benchmark index.